 However, when talking about ribs, beef varieties often lead to the most confusion.
 The issue lies in the fact that they've been given so many different names for the various ways in which they're divided.

-As a generalization, there are two main variations of beef ribs, short ribs and back ribs.
+As a generalization, there are two main types of beef ribs, short ribs and back ribs.

 Extending beyond that, there are different standards of the butcher as well as well as regional differences and expectations.